 Morocco Regarding regulated real estate investment funds, the Moroccan legal framework: • allows the management company, at the creation of the fund, to choose to restrict and limit the subscriptions and redemptions; and • requires that these restrictions and limitation to be disclosed to investors in the fund's constituent document.
 Singapore In practice, all retail property funds are closed-end funds and are listed on an organised exchange.
 In the case of unlisted property funds, the manager should offer to redeem units at least once a year, in accordance with prescribed requirements under the Code on CIS.
 In respect of any offer to redeem units, at least 10% of the fund's deposited property should be offered.
 Where the total amount of redemption requests received by the manager during the offer period, is for less than 10%, all redemption requests should be met in full.
 Spain In Spain, real estate open-ended funds are allowed under Spanish CIS Law.
-Net asset value should be calculated at least monthly incorporating the last properties value certified by an authorised appraisal on the basis of strict valuation standards laid down by law.
+Net asset value should be calculated at least monthly incorporating the last properties values certified by an authorised appraisal on the basis of strict valuation standards laid down by law.
 Each property has to be appraised at least once a year.
 Real Estate units dealing frequency ranges from monthly to yearly.
 After the crises, most of the Spanish open ended real estate funds were liquidated, being some of them still in the process of liquidation.
 Spanish CIS Law also allows closed ended real estate companies.
-As of the end of 2016, there were six real estate closed ended companies, none of them traded in an Spanish CIS Law also allows closed ended real estate companies.
 As of the end of 2016, there were six real estate closed ended companies, none of them traded in any market.
 The total volume of assets under management is of little significance (around 700 million €).
 Finally, real estate collective investment in Spain is currently channelled mainly through REITS (SOCIMIs in Spanish terminology).
 All of them are traded on Spanish securities markets, either on the regulated market (SIBE electronic trading platform) or on the Alternative Market (MAB).
 United In the UK, redemptions of units in open-ended funds invested directly in property are allowed at any frequency, including daily, as specified in the fund's constituting Kingdom documents.
 Where the fund operator is subject to the EU Alternative Investment Fund Managers Directive, it must ensure that the investment strategy, liquidity profile and redemption policy of the fund are consistent.
 As directly-held property assets are illiquid overall, an argument for maintaining daily dealing has been that for the portfolio manager there is little or no difference in practice between knowing it has a certain redemption level daily or a combined periodic amount - portfolio managers have to take responsibility for managing that same volume of flow regardless of how frequently deals are executed.
 In some respects, daily dealing may be more advantageous as the liquidity needs of the fund are not "stacked" at specific points in the calendar.
 However, the FCA has decided to review how open-ended funds may invest in inherently illiquid assets and has published a discussion paper (footnote link to paper) inviting views on approaches that might be taken where there is a need to improve investor protection and/or market stability.